BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

 </div>

-### How to discuss/explain It
+### How to discuss/explain it

-One approach is to explicitly explain within onboarding carousels that a user’s recovery phrase is stored on the cloud; this means that if they lose or break their device, they can regain access to their funds by logging into their respective cloud account on a different device.
+One approach is to explicitly explain within onboarding carousels that a user’s wallet backup is stored on the cloud; this means that if they lose or break their device, they can regain access to their funds on another device using their respective cloud account and Bitcoin wallet app.

 On a similar note, it’s crucial that you also explain that if someone else knows their cloud account information, they can gain access to their funds, too.

 {% include tip/open.html color="green" icon="check" label="Do: Inform your Users" %}

-Before automatically backing up a recovery phrase via cloud backup, make sure the user knows what they are about to do.
+Before automatically creating a wallet backup via cloud backup, make sure the user knows what they are about to do.
 Once the backup is complete, provide a summary and some reassurances before moving on.
 This is a good place for loading interactions and animation because there will likely be a few seconds between when a user clicks to upload to the cloud provider and when it completes.

 {% include tip/close.html %}